 - Davis goes on tour by US learning disabilities expert Dr John Wills Lloyd.

-- Visual differences are a consequence, not a cause of dyslexia, also by John Wills Lloyd about new research evidence that some struggling readers’ visual systems behave atypically because they haven’t learnt to read (not vice versa).
+- Visual differences are a consequence, not a cause of dyslexia (2018 update: link no longer available), also by John Wills Lloyd about new research evidence that some struggling readers’ visual systems behave atypically because they haven’t learnt to read (not vice versa).
 There is a fairly technical but interesting video about this research here.

 - A civilised disagreement on the efficacy of the Davis Dyslexia method, by US blogger Liz Ditz, who has an interest in exposing fads in education and treatments that aren’t based on good evidence.